mojaloop/helm/merchant-registry-svc/README.md

 When updating ingress's host make sure to update the `apiUrl` of `./chart-acquirer-frontend/values.yaml` file too.
 Otherwise frontend will not be able to communicate with backend.

+The system utilize RabbitMQ for message queuing between services and SendGrid for email verification.
+Adopters can substitute these services with their preferred choices for a customized integration.